PlebLab/Top-Builder/README.md

 ## What is Startup Day?

-Startup Day is a quarterly event for Bitcoin startups.
+Startup Day is a twice-yearly event for Bitcoin startups.
 It includes builder sessions, workshops, announcements, and speaker panels.
-The Top Builder event is a competition for teams to showcase their projects in a supportive environment.
+The Top Builder event is now a part of Startup Day, and it is a competition for teams to showcase their projects in a supportive environment.

 ## Project Updates for Top Builder teams